Can I get real with you for a few minutes? Can we have a talk?

 Forget about the past for a minute, and how he or she used to treat you at the beginning of the relationship.

 Let’s ignore in this article the messy business of trying to figure out whether he or she is a good person who has bad days or an evil person wearing a mask to get you to fall in line.

 All I want to talk about right now is you.

 You see, as soon as a relationship with a narcissist begins, it is already ending.
-You cannot remain in denial about this.
+The most painful and difficult part of being in a relationship with a narcissist is accepting this truth, however, you cannot remain in denial about this.